UPPMAX/LLM-workshop/docs/day1/public_llms.md

     ⚪ = not a primary benchmark for that org (either not reported or only mentioned indirectly)

+So what models for look for, while we do our research spanning couple of years?
+- Look for Chinese model makers.
+This year has been there's.

 [^1]: The path forward for large language models in medicine is open.
 [Nature](https://www.nature.com/articles/s41746-024-01344-w)